 Growing up on a farm in rural Nebraska, I understand the struggles that rural communities can go through and how their representation is meaningful in order to keep these communities afloat.
 My father was a veteran of the Air Force, a farmer, and a large equipment road maintenance worker for the county we lived in.
 From this I have first hand knowledge of the difficulties in keeping roads properly maintained and making sure that they are upgraded and improves as the needs of the community change.
 My mother was a homemaker, a teacher’s aide, and later, a secretary for a local irrigation company.
 I was raised with a strong work ethic and the support to go out and make the best life for myself that I could.
 I grew up seeing how rural farming communities take pride in their communities, how people pull together in times of need and are supportive of each other as they know that what happens to one family could also happen to them.
-These are just some of the values that I want to bring as County Commissioner Precinct 2.

 I was a three sport athlete in high school (track, basketball, and football), and learned a lot about teamwork, leadership, and respect.
 This is also where I had my first thoughts of entering into politics.
 Through an essay that I wrote, I was selected by the American Legion to attend Cornhusker Boys’ State, which was a week long event held at the University of Nebraska for kids all across the state to learn about State Government.
 We were challenged to run a campaign just like we were running for a state office; I chose to run for Secretary of State.
 The next thing I knew, I was giving impromptu speeches and answering questions about various topics in front of hundreds of my peers.
 After the campaigns were complete, and the votes were cast, I was voted in as Secretary of State for the camp.
 I got to meet the real Secretary of State and he gave me an award from his office for winning the election.